17 Best US National Parks to Visit in September (+ Fall Info & Tips)

 To get a stunning overview of the park, go through the Cruise Down Ross Maxwell scenic drive.
 This is a 30-mile road featuring some of the best views of the area.

-If you’re up to hiking, our suggestion would be hiking Santa Elena Canyon – a 1.7-mile trail that has the closest view of the Rio Grande.
+If you’re up to hiking, my suggestion would be to hike Santa Elena Canyon – a 1.7-mile trail that has the closest view of the Rio Grande.
 Another easy and picturesque one is Tuff Canyon with a distance of only 0.75 miles.

-Let’s not forget to also talk about some of the overlooks and places that are worth visiting like Sotol Vista, the Window View Train (best for sunsets), and Emory Peak (the highest point in Big Bend).
+Let’s not forget to also talk about some of the overlooks and places that are worth visiting like Sotol Vista, the Window View Train (best for sunsets), and Emory Peak (the highest point in Big Bend)!
+All are worth a place on your itinearary!

 5. Glacier National Park